schollii/sandals/README.md

 same number of raw connections.
 Since 1000 connections at any given time is again not very likely, and 440k is really not worth worrying about on a desktop, most applications don't need to care.
 It would certainly be important where memory is at a premium like (current) mobile devices and embedded systems.
-I suppose a 1000 connections are possible in a GUI table view where each row of the table model is listening for changes from a data object.
+I suppose establishin a 1000+ connections is possible in a GUI table view where each row of the table model is listening for changes from a data object.

+Feedback on the above would be most appreciated, it is very easy to get performance analyses wrong!